jar43/pw/tests/README.md

-# playwright tests wrote in vs code
+# playwright tests wrote in vs code and uploaded to github